Distinct714/Python_Reviewer/README.md

 - Advance Modules

 # **SOURCES**
-Some topics here are based on geeksforgeeks, freecodecamp, w3schools and datacamp.
+Some topics posted here are based on geeksforgeeks, freecodecamp, w3schools and datacamp.